galvezz/rainbird-neo4j/README.md

 # Rainbird Neo4j

-Thin wrapper around the [Neo4j Transactional Cypher HTTP REST][REST] endpoint, (`/db/data/transaction/commit`) that adds the ability to perform client side substitutions in queries and returns results in a slightly saner fashion.
+Thin wrapper around the [Neo4j Transactional Cypher HTTP][REST] REST endpoint (specifically `/db/data/transaction/commit`) that adds the ability to perform client side substitutions in queries and returns results in a slightly saner fashion.

 ## Installation